-The Bureau operates active Immunity and Leniency Programs.
+The Bureau operates active immunity and leniency programmes.
 The prospect of full immunity from prosecution or leniency in sentencing are used as incentives to encourage the disclosure of cartel offences under the Act.
+The Bureau considers immunity and leniency programmes to be the best tools for detecting, investigating and prosecuting cartel conduct.
+Since 2013, immunity or leniency markers have been granted to 40 different parties.25 i Bureau Immunity Program

 Consistent with the role of the PPSC as the sole prosecutor for criminal conduct, the Bureau can only recommend to the PPSC that immunity or leniency be granted.
-While the PPSC has the independent discretion to accept or reject the Bureau's recommendations, the PPSC generally gives serious consideration to the Bureau's views.22 i Immunity Program
+While the PPSC has the independent discretion to accept or reject the Bureau's recommendations, the PPSC generally gives serious consideration to the Bureau's views.26